Linden railway station, New South Wales

-Linden railway station is located on the Main Western line in New South Wales, Australia.
-It serves the Blue Mountains village of Linden opening in August 1874 as Linden Tank, being renamed Hendersons Platform on 26 October 1874 and Linden in 1879.
+Linden railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
+It serves the Blue Mountains village of Linden opening in August 1874 as Linden Tank before being renamed Hendersons Platform on 26 October 1874, and finally Linden in 1879.

-Platforms & services
+Platforms and services

 Linden has one island platform with two sides.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.

 Transport links

-Blue Mountains Transit operate two routes via Linden station:
+Blue Mountains Transit operates two bus routes via Linden station, under contract to Transport for NSW: